in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ## Other Goals of Spring Boot

-There are a few starters for technical stuff as well
+There are a few starters for technical stuff as well.

 - spring-boot-starter-actuator - To use advanced features like monitoring &amp; tracing to your application out of the box
-- spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat - To pick your specific choice of Embedded Servlet Container
+- spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat - To pick your specific choice of embedded servlet container,
 - spring-boot-starter-logging - For Logging using logback
 - spring-boot-starter-log4j2 - Logging using Log4j2

-Spring Boot aims to enable production ready applications in quick time.
+Spring Boot aims to enable production-ready applications in quick time.

-- Actuator : Enables Advanced Monitoring and Tracing of applications.
+- Actuator : It enables advanced monitoring and tracing of applications.
-- Embedded Server Integrations - Since server is integrated into the application, I would NOT need to have a separate application server installed on the server.
+- Embedded Server Integrations - Since the server is integrated into the application, I would not need to have a separate application server installed on the server.
 - Default Error Handling